Tier 3 IT Support: Roles, Responsibilities, And How to Set It Up

 But how do you know if your organization needs this support level?
 And how can you segment your escalation process?
 You’re about to find out!

-What is a tier 3 help desk?
+What is tier 3 IT support?

-A key tenet of tier 3 support is maintaining, repairing, and restoring the components of IT services.
 Put simply, it comprises developers, server admins, and network specialists who have the knowledge and power to create new software in response to defects and bugs, troubleshoot complex hardware issues, and deploy hotfixes in network services consisting of highly specialized support SMEs.

 In a nutshell, the third level of technical support is in charge of: